ylaboratory/gene-embedding-benchmarks/README.md

 ## Organization
 This repo is organized into several sections, part of which is stored on [zenodo](https://zenodo.org/records/14769058).
-- `bin`: contains binaries and intermediate files from the benchmarking experiments, which includes the fold and holdout splits that we used in our tests saved as pkl files
 - `data`: contains datasets and metadata used for benchmarking
   - `embeddings`: preprocessed embeddings for genes from various methods
     - `intersect`: preprocessed embeddings for genes that are common across all methods in entrez gene format (on [zenodo](https://zenodo.org/records/14769058))